 Additionally, poor data quality can become a huge challenge for organizations as they go down the digital transformation road.
-Poor data analytics often lead companies to make important decisions based on misguided data.
+Poor data analytics often leads companies to make important decisions based on misguided data.
 Poor data also prevents companies from being able to use emerging technologies like artificial intelligence and machine learning, since they prove useless when fed with bad data.

 Sound strategy and good data will ensure you start your digital transformation journey on the right foot.

-But when done right, digital transformation allows your organization to deliver the right customer experience to the right people and not only remain relevant in your market, but actually build your brand.
+Digital transformation allows your organization to deliver the right customer experience to the right people and not only remain relevant in your market, but actually build your brand.

-Although digital transformation may look different for every company, one thing is consistent: customers today expect a flawless and customized customer experience, and you’ll need digital transformation to deliver it.
+One thing is consistent: customers today expect a flawless and customized customer experience, and you’ll need digital transformation to deliver it.

 Customers today expect a customized customer experience, and you’ll need digital transformation to deliver.
 When you’re ready, we’re here to help you execute.